oSquat/mooltipy/README.md

 $ mooltipy set example.com -u user_name -p
 ```

-Get passwords from the Mooltipass:
+Get passwords from the Mooltipass.
+This could be used in a script, for example.

 ```
 $ mysql --user root --password=$(mplogin get mysql)